 The Ngorongoro Crater is found in the Ngorongoro Conservation Area that is a part of the bigger Serengeti ecosystem.
 A distant cry from the arid endless Serengeti National Park plains, but, Ngorongoro is considered to be an African Eden of green vegetation, superficial lakes as well as rolling mists in the middle of the well-known northern circuit of Tanzania.

-The sheer descent into the Ngorongoro crater, with high trees rising from the dense trees all over the place, elephant droppings within the road, plus the unusual buffalos in the vegetation, is thrilling in itself.
+The sheer descent into the Ngorongoro crater, with high trees rising from the dense trees all over the place, elephant droppings within the road, plus the unusual buffaloes in the vegetation, is thrilling in itself.
 Nevertheless, it’s once you get at the gates of the crater and have your first sight of the floor of the crater that you will certainly amazed.
 You will see an impossibly gorgeous watercolor breathtaking shimmering lake, light green plains as well as dense forest, all encompassed by vertical walls, capped with dense cloud-like mist – unique yet beautiful, the Ngorongoro Crater is a sanctuary for the different wild animals that live here.

 Presently there is a flourishing lion population at the floor of the crater that feed on the numerous wildebeests, zebras plus gazelles that graze on the green pastures.
 You could see a maned lion lounging in the sun, or a strong lioness wandering in the distance looking for food.